shazChaudhry/docker-jenkins/README.md

 ```

 Test
-- In your favorite web browser, navigate to `http://node1/jenkins` and follow the getting started wizard to setup Jenkins
+- Assuming the provided vagrantfile is being used, in your favorite web browser, navigate to `http://node1/jenkins` and follow the getting started wizard to setup Jenkins